samsongs1991/StarTrails/README.md

 ## Technologies Used
 * Rails
-* * Ruby on Rails was used for the project's backend.
+    * Ruby on Rails was used for the project's backend.
 * React / Redux
-* * The React library and Redux library for JavaScript were used in conjunction for the project's frontend.
+    * The React library and Redux library for JavaScript were used in conjunction for the project's frontend.
 * PostgreSQL
-* * PostgreSQL was used for the project's database.
-It is a relational database that uses tables store data.
+    * PostgreSQL was used for the project's database.
+It is a relational database that uses tables to store data.

 ## Features
 * [Map](#map)